 Finance Resume Format

 An easy-to-read resume will get the best results.
-Try using an Arial or Georgia font in 12-point print or larger for the best readability.
-Mant to make it pleasing to the eye by including white space throughout the document.
+Try using an Arial or Georgia font in 12-point print or more significant for the best readability.
+Make it pleasing to the eye by including white space throughout the document.

-Use bullet points in some sections to create interest, and make it easy for people to scan.
-Create sections in the resume that make it easy for readers to spot your skills, work history, and education.
+Use bullet points in some sections to generate interest and make scanning easy for people.
+Create areas in the resume that make it easy for readers to spot your skills, work history, and education.

-Instead, concentrate on your top skills and accomplishments relevant to the particular job you are seeking.
+Instead, concentrate on your top skills and accomplishments relevant to the job you seek.
 The purpose of the resume is primarily to get an interview.
-During the interview, you can explain your qualifications in greater detail.
-Use the resume to get the employer interested enough to call you for an interview.
+During the consultation, you can explain your qualifications in greater detail.
+Use the summary to get the employer interested enough to call you for an interview.

 Jobs in Finance